bielsnohr/guitab/NOTES.md

 I need to decide on how the text file convention should be specified and the best way is to write to the file.
 Should I define/use a template?
 Or are a series of `file.write('<string>')` statements fine?
 A question for another day.

+# 2019-04-09
+I am now questioning whether the decision to overwrite the output file should be handled in the main program rather than in the `save_tab` method.
+From the perspective of a class module that could be used in a arbitrary context, the decision to prompt for user input seems ill advised.